wali-reheman/wali-reheman.github.io/_pages/about.md

 My research focuses on ethnic and religious identity politics, political socialization, and public opinion.

-I am currently working with Dr. David Lublin to examine ingroup support for ethnic parties using ecological inference, and with Dr. Elizabeth Suhay to explore how meritocratic values evolve across generations among American immigrants and shape their policy preferences.
+I am currently collaborating with Dr. [David Lublin](https://www.american.edu/spa/faculty/dlublin.cfm) to study ingroup support for ethnic parties using the ecological inference method, and with Dr. [Elizabeth Suhay](https://www.american.edu/spa/faculty/suhay.cfm) to examine how meritocratic values evolve across generations among American immigrants and how they affect American immigrants’ policy preferences.